GLOBAL MARKETS-Markets cheer Japan vote call as more stimulus eyed

 retreated after the survey, which added to positive sentiment

-that he was ready to do more to lift inflation and growth.
+on Monday that he was ready to do more to fight deflation.

 British inflation meanwhile picked up slightly in October